spamhamneggs/FinalProjectCOMP6577/subculture-terms-analyzer/README.md

 1. **Data Loading & Preprocessing**:
     * Loads text data from a specified CSV file.
     * Performs text cleaning: lowercasing, removal of URLs, punctuation, and standalone numbers.
-    * Tokenizes text and removes English stopwords using NLTK.
+    * Tokenizes text using NLTK.
+    * Uses `stopwords-iso/stopwords-en` as the stopwords list to filter out

 2. **Feature Extraction**:
     * Utilizes TF-IDF (Term Frequency-Inverse Document Frequency) to vectorize the preprocessed text, creating a numerical representation of the corpus.